toltec-dev/build/docs/recipe-format.md

 Name    | Meaning
 --------|-------------------------------------------------------------------------
 `rmall` | Packages which work on all reMarkable devices without modification.
+These packages must be cpu architecture independent, which generally means that they do not contain binaries, only scripts and configuration files.
 `rm1`   | Packages requiring reMarkable 1-specific resources or compilation flags.
 `rm2`   | Packages requiring reMarkable 2-specific resources or compilation flags.
 `rmpp`  | Packages requiring reMarkable Paper Pro-specific resources or compilation flags.

 For example, use `archs=(rm1)` for a package that only works on reMarkable 1, or `archs=(rm1 rm2)` for a package that works both on reMarkable 1 and reMarkable 2 but needs different dependencies or compilation flags for each of those.
-DO NOT USE `rmall` for packages with any binaries, since aarch32 binaries will not work on aarch64 devices and vice versa.

 In the following sections, you can add a suffix to any field to specify that its value only applies to a given architecture.
 For string fields, the arch-specific value will replace the unsuffixed value; for array fields, it will be appended to the unsuffixed value.